barinio/events-registration/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

-You may also see any lint errors in the console.
+You can also view the work by opening the Netlify website.